 Day 3 – Gaztelugatxe, Bermeo & Guernica

-On day 3 of your 7 days in Basque Country, take the time to get out of the city and explore some small sites and towns in the region.
+On day 3, take the time to get out of the city and explore some small sites and towns in the region.
 You can either visit these sites independently if you have a car or you can join a guided tour.

 Start your day by visiting the striking island of San Juan de Gaztelugatxe.
 This place is known to be a filming location for HBO’s Game of Thrones (where it was used for Dragonstone).
 You cannot visit the castle and island itself at this point, but you can hike to some viewpoints and get a very scenic lookout at this striking spot.